antonioalvarezl/antonioalvarezl.github.io/code.md

 [GitHub](https://github.com/antonioalvarezl/2024-WCS-NODEs){: .btn}
 *Paper:* [Cluster-based classification with neural ODEs via control](https://global-sci.com/index.php/jml/article/view/13212)

 ---

-## **Citing this work**

 If you use any of these tools in your research or teaching, please cite the relevant papers mentioned above.
-Full citations are available in the [Publications](/publications) page.
+Full citations are available in [Papers](/papers).

 ---